Shashankckotagi/Shashankckotagi/README.md

 <br>
 ## 🎯 Fun Fact
-When I'm not coding, I love to chill with friends and explore new tech trends.
-There's always something exciting happening in the tech world!
+When I’m not coding, you can find me hanging out with friends or diving into the latest tech trends.
+The ever-evolving world of technology keeps me excited, and I’m always on the lookout for the next big thing!

 ## 🤝 Open to Collaboration
-I'm always excited to collaborate on interesting projects!
-Feel free to explore my repositories and reach out if you'd like to work together or just chat about tech.
+I’m always eager to collaborate on exciting projects!
+Feel free to browse through my repositories and reach out if you’re interested in working together or simply want to chat about technology.
 ---

 <div align="center">